 Class of asset Rate Method

 Leasehold improvements 15.75% Straight Line

 Plant and equipment 30-67% Diminishing Value

-Motor vehicles 25% Diminishing Value
+Property 2.5% Straight Line

 3. Expenses (continued)

 Gains/losses upon disposal of non-current assets

 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains and losses are recognised in profit or loss in the period in which they arise.
 When revalued assets are sold, amounts included in the revaluation surplus relating to that asset are transferred to retained earnings.